Siskiyou Mountains: Flora

-The weeping spruce (Picea breweriana) is found only in the Klamath Mountains.
+The weeping spruce (Picea breweriana) is native to only the Klamath Mountains.

-The occurrences of tree species are divided by these forest types.
-Exceptions to this exist.
+The occurrences of tree species are divided by multiple forest types.
 Coast Douglas-fir (Pseudotsuga menziesii subsp. menziesii) occurs in both mixed evergreen and montane forests.
 Lawson's cypress (also known as Port Orford cedar, Chamaecypraris lawsoniana) occurs throughout the range west of the summit.
 California white fir (Abies concolor subsp. lowiana) occurs in montane and subalpine forests above 4000 ft.
 In the montane forest, occurring in the snowzone, sugar pine (Pinus lambertiana) also occurs.
 The subalpine forests above 5000 ft include mountain hemlock (Tsuga mertensiana) and Shasta red fir (A. magnifica subsp. shastensis) in addition to Douglas-fir.
 Ponderosa pine (Pinus ponderosa) is dominant only in montane forests on steep south-facing slopes, but also grows with California black oak (Quercus kelloggii) and in mixed evergreen forests.
 Rare Pacific yew (Taxus brevifolia) grow at low elevations or at higher elevations near sources of water.
 Other conifers include weeping spruce (Picea breweriana), an endemic species, and coast redwood (Sequoia sempervirens).

 Various deciduous broadleaf trees grow in addition to the conifers.
 The largest extant California black oak is found in the Siskiyou Mountains.
 The blue oak, Quercus douglasii, is beyond its contiguous range; however, there are disjunctive populations of blue oak within the Siskiyou Mountains.

 Invasive species have become a concern in some areas.
 Some of these include yellow starthistle and scotch broom.
 Starthistle has become a problem in the Siskiyous only in the last 20 years.
 It has little value to habitat and is able to outcompete many native plants.
 Purple loosestrife is a plant that is invasive to waterways.